Compare (0)

 Student Accommodation

 Johns Hopkins University School of Medicine does not offer on-campus housing, but there are many housing options available in and around the campus.
-Some students choose to live in nearby neighborhoods like Fells Point, Canton, or Charles Village, while others opt for apartments or condos within walking distance of the campus.
+Some students choose to live in nearby neighborhoods like Fells Point, Canton, or Charles Village.
+Others opt for apartments or condos within walking distance of the campus.
 The university also has a housing referral service to help students find safe and affordable housing options.

 About the University